ZwerOxotnik/factorio-free-market/README.md

 Free market
 -----------

-Adds Free market.
-Works via any chest.
-Customizable, fast, plain.
+Adds Free market which works with any chest.
+Customizable, plain.

-Use /prices to see and change prices, embargoes.

-Use EasyAPI (WIP) (/balance) to see your balance etc.
+Sell/buy items from other teams.
+You want more fair market with players than "Black Market"?
+You found what you were looking for.

+UPS friendly+, it works with any mod.

 <p align="center">
   <a href="https://mods.factorio.com/mod/free-market/downloads"><strong>Download the mod&nbsp;&nbsp;▶</strong></a>